alexeyraspopov/react-coroutine/docs/README.md

 # React Coroutine

-Small library which leverage the power of modern JavaScript to provide seamless way in creating stateful components with different purposes.
+Small library which leverages the power of modern JavaScript to provide seamless way in creating stateful components with different purposes.

+## Why

+In the world full of APIs, we starting to forget the power of plain JavaScript and how essential patterns eliminate the need in providing new abstractions.

+This project tends to use the simplicity of functional React components and the essential mechanism of coroutines to create stateful components with colocation.

 ```javascript
 import React from 'react';